poooi/poi/docs/plugin.md

 For poi version 5.0, last update: 2016-01-09

-Poi is based on web, all UI and procedure are done with web development techniques.
+Poi is based on web, and all UI and procedure are done with web development techniques.
 Developers are supposed to have knowledge of following subjects:

-+ Essential HTML/CSS/JavaScript
++ Basic HTML, CSS and JavaScript
 + [React.js](http://facebook.github.io/react/)
 + [Node.js](https://nodejs.org)
 + [Electron](https://github.com/atom/electron)

-For a good developing experience, it is recommended to know of following stuffs:
+For a comfortable developing experience, it is recommended that you know of following stuffs:

 + [CoffeeScript](http://coffeescript.org)
 + [CoffeeReact](https://github.com/jsdf/coffee-react)